RHIANNON MATON, Ph.D.

 -

-University faculty seeking to strengthen their tenure and promotion portfolios, including across the organizational methods and portfolio writing processes.
+University Faculty seeking to strengthen their tenure and promotion portfolios, including across the organizational methods and portfolio writing processes.
 I also help faculty learn and hone the art of getting published in academic journals.

 So, I developed a new way